Max Baucus: Economic issues

-Baucus has a 74% pro-business voting record as rated by the United States Chamber of Commerce.
+Baucus has a 74% pro-business voting record as rated by the U.S. Chamber of Commerce.
 He twice voted to make filing bankruptcy more difficult for debtors, once in July 2001 to restrict rules on personal bankruptcy, and a second time in March 2005 to include means-testing and restrictions for bankruptcy filers.
 He has frequently visited places of employment within the state and has personally participated in activities that he calls "Work Days".

 Baucus voted for the Bush tax cuts in 2001.
 He has usually voted against repealing portions of that bill and against repealing more recent tax cut bills that benefit upper income taxpayers.
 In 2008, he voted in favor of permanently repealing the estate tax.

 In March 2005, Baucus voted against repealing tax subsidies benefiting companies that outsource U.S. jobs offshore.
 On January 4, 2007, he wrote an editorial in the Wall Street Journal calling on Democrats to renew President George W. Bush's fast-track authority for international trade deals.
 In response, the Montana State Senate passed a resolution, 44-6, "that the U.S. Congress be urged to create a replacement for the outdated fast track system".

 On October 27, 2009, he introduced the Foreign Account Tax Compliance Act of 2009 to Congress together with Representative Charles Rangel.

 On August 9, 2011, Senate Majority Leader Harry Reid appointed Baucus to the United States Congress Joint Select Committee on Deficit Reduction.